ssbc/ssb-tribes2/README.md

   - `id` _GroupUri_ - an SSB URI that's safe to use publicly to name the group, and is used in `recps` to trigger encrypting messages to that group
   - `subfeed` _Keys_ - the keys of the subfeed you should publish group data to
-  - `writeKey` _GroupKey_ - the current key used for publishing new messages to the group.
+  - `writeKey` _GroupSecret_ - the current key used for publishing new messages to the group.
 It is one of the `readKeys`.
-  - `readKeys` _[GroupKey]_ - an array of all keys used to read messages for this group.
+  - `readKeys` _[GroupSecret]_ - an array of all keys used to read messages for this group.
   - `root` _MessagedId_ - the MessageId of the `group/init` message of the group, encoded as an ssb-uri.

-  where _GroupKey_ is an object of the format
+  where _GroupSecret_ is an object of the format

   - `key` _Buffer_ - the symmetric key used by the group for encryption
   - `scheme` _String_ - the scheme for this key